Young-ook/data-lab/README.md

 source ./.venv/bin/activate
 ```

 After you are in your virtual environment, install jupyter package and dependencies using PIP(Package Installer for Python).
-The packages described in the *requirements.txt* file are tested on python 3.11.2, therefore you may see error if you are running on different python version.
+The packages described in the *requirements.txt* file are tested on python 3.11.2, therefore you may see error if you are running on different python version (.venv).
 ```
-(.venv) pip install -r requirements.txt
+ pip install -r requirements.txt
 ```

 ### Launch Jupyter Lab
-Launch a jupyter lab and open a web browser to access:
+Launch a jupyter lab and open a web browser to access (if you want to change the port number, add `--port 8080` parameter):
 ```
-(.venv) jupyter-lab --no-brower (--port 8080)
+jupyter-lab --no-browser
 ```

 # Labs